Program Information Sessions

-Center of Academic Excellence in Cyber Defense (CAE-2Y)
+Center of Academic Excellence in Cyber Defense (CAE-CD)

-The National Security Agency and the Department of Homeland Security have designated Metropolitan Community College Kansas City as a National Center of Academic Excellence in Cyber Defense Two-Year Education (CAE2Y) through academic year 2023.
+The National Security Agency and the Department of Homeland Security have designated Metropolitan Community College – Kansas City as a National Center of Academic Excellence in Cyber Defense (CAE-CD) through academic year 2023.

 For more information: